Robert Harvey (footballer)

 Robert Jeffrey Harvey (born 21 August 1971) is an Australian rules football coach and former player.
-He is currently an assistant coach for the St Kilda Football Club in the Australian Football League.
-As a player he played his entire career with the St Kilda Football Club in the Australian Football League.
-He was previously the interim head coach of the Collingwood Football Club.
+He is currently an assistant coach for the St Kilda Football Club in the Australian Football League (AFL).
+As a player, he played his entire career with St Kilda in the AFL.
+Following retirement, Harvey embarked on a career in assistant coaching which has spanned across three decades, highlighted by a nine-game stint as caretaker head coach of the Collingwood Football Club in 2021.

-Harvey was recognized as one of the top 50 players of all time in The Australian Game of Football, a book commissioned by the AFL in 2008 to celebrate the 150th anniversary of Australian rules football.
+Harvey was recognised as one of the top 50 players of all time in The Australian Game of Football, a book commissioned by the AFL in 2008 to celebrate the 150th anniversary of Australian rules football.
 The list was compiled by Herald Sun journalist Mike Sheahan.
-Harvey was known for his running ability and considered one of the best short passes of 15 to 30 meters in the history of the game.
-He holds St. Kilda's record for most career games.
-At his retirement, at the end of the 2008 AFL season, he had played the third-highest total career games in league history, with 383 games.
-Currently, Robert Harvey ranks sixth in games played (behind Shaun Burgoyne, Dustin Fletcher, Kevin Bartlett, Michael Tuck and Brent Harvey); Harvey was also the final active player from the VFL era of the league (pre-1990) to retire.
+Harvey was known for his running ability and considered one of the best short passes of 15 to 30 metres in the history of the game.
+He holds St Kilda's record for most career games.
+At his retirement, at the end of the 2008 AFL season, Harvey had played the third-highest total career games in league history, with 383 games.
+Currently, he ranks seventh in games played; Harvey was also the final active player from the VFL era of the league (pre-1990) to retire.